34th Infantry Regiment (United States): Origins; World War I; interwar period

 The current 34th Infantry Regiment was organized at El Paso, Texas on 15 July 1916, four months into the Punitive Expedition into Mexico led by Major General John J. Pershing.
 The 34th's original cadre was drawn from the 7th, 20th and 23rd regiments.
 The regiment was assigned to border patrol and National Guard training duties.

 With the American entry into World War I in April 1917 the Army expanded and shifted to preparation for war in Europe.
 The 34th was assigned to the 7th Division, which arrived in France on 27 August 1918.
 On 9 October the division went into line in Lorraine with the 34th on its left.
 It saw action in the Puvenelle sector before the armistice on 11 November.
 With the rest of the division, the 34th then took up occupation duty in Germany during negotiations of the Treaty of Versailles.
 The regiment returned to the United States in June 1919.

-In the 1920s and 1930s, the 34th Infantry was based at Fort George G. Meade, Maryland, where it served as the Army's first testbed motorized infantry regiment.
+The 34th Infantry Regiment was transferred on 25 June 1919 to Camp Funston, Kansas, and to Camp George G. Meade, Maryland on 16 January 1921.
+On 16 October 1921, the regimental headquarters relocated to Madison Barracks, New York; the 1st Battalion was posted to Fort Wadsworth, New York, the 2nd Battalion at Fort Ontario, New York, and the 3rd Battalion to Fort Howard, Maryland.
+The entire regiment was transferred on 7 September 1922 to Camp Eustis, Virginia.
+The 3rd Battalion was inactivated on 27 September 1922.
+The 34th Infantry's intended wartime mission was to conduct a mobile defense of possible amphibious landing areas in support of the Harbor Defenses of Chesapeake Bay.